-Follow Standard Operating Procedures—A Judge logs into KBF’s Tournament Management System (“TMS”) account, navigates to the assigned event, and evaluates each digital photo within one hour of submission to determine if it conforms to KBF Competition Rules.
+Follow Standard Operating Procedures—A Judge logs into the Tournament Management System (“TMS”) account utilized by KBF, navigates to the assigned event, and evaluates each digital photo within the timeframe specified for the event to determine if it conforms to KBF Competition Rules.
 The judge verifies or corrects the photo’s score (length), accepts or denies each photograph according to scoring criteria.
 Judges communicate with Competitors whose photos are denied or penalized, citing the infraction and the relevant rule, so the Competitor understands why such action was taken.
-With other Judges, he/she will ask for or provide second opinions on photographs and will escalate issues as needed to the Director (either KBF Director of Operations or the designated Event Tournament Director), who will review judgments to determine if a photograph or situation has been correctly assessed.
+With other Judges, he/she will ask for or provide second opinions on photographs and will escalate issues as needed to the KBF Staff supervising the event, who will review judgments to determine if a photograph or situation has been correctly assessed.

 Track Time and Work Flow—Kayak bass fishing competitions take place over a determined amount of time.
-A Judge may be assigned responsibility to confirm that the Leader Board is visible at the start of competition, track submissions and alert the Director if additional Judges are needed to maintain a one-hour response time, and hide the Leader Board public view prior to the end of competition.
+A Judge will be responsible for tracking submissions and alert the KBF Staff supervising the event if additional Judges are needed to maintain the following submission approval timeframe:

 Assist with Manual Photo Uploads—Competitors in venues with weak or non-existent data signal or no Wi-Fi, with inadequate or malfunctioning devices, or who experience application problems may require assistance in manually uploading photographs.
 A “Photo Upload Deadline,” manual submission process, and person responsible to assist are identified for each event.
 When photos transferred to KBF by the deadline, or the Judge has been alerted of the need prior to the deadline, the manual submission process starts.
 The Judge may be assigned responsibility for downloading these photos to his/her hard drive or a server and then using the TMS’s Manual Upload function to submit the photos and scores for the Competitor.